Beckenham Hill railway station

 Beckenham Hill railway station is in the London Borough of Lewisham in south London, very close to the border with Bromley.
 It is 9 mi 45 chain measured from London Victoria.

-It is in Travelcard Zone 4, and the station and all trains are operated by Thameslink.
+It is in London fare zone 4, and the station and all trains are operated by Thameslink.
 It serves the mainly residential areas of Southend Road and Downham as well as parts of Bellingham.

 Services

 All services at Beckenham Hill are operated by Thameslink using Class 700 EMUs.

 The typical off-peak service in trains per hour is: